 Currency in the mobile advertising marketplace is the viewable impression, for duration, by a human, in the target audience of choice.
 The measurement guidelines supporting this are complete for Mobile Web, Mobile In-App and Location-Based Advertising and the MMA will continue to work with the Media Rating Council (MRC), the IAB and other industry groups to update these as needed.

-The Media Rating Council is in the midst of the Public Comment period for the final Mobile Web and Mobile In-App Measurement Guidelines.
+The Media Rating Council has finalized the Mobile Web and Mobile In-App Measurement Guidelines.
 These guidelines, prepared by the MRC on behalf of the MMA and the IAB include important details about viewability, invalid (non-human) traffic (IVT) and count-on- start-to render.
 These new guidelines supersede all previous guidance and can be found here and www.mediaratingcouncil.org.

-Updated Mobile In-App and Mobile Web Advertising Measurement Guidelines, for Public Comment
+Final Mobile In-App and Mobile Web Advertising Measurement Guidelines

 The MMA encourages all of our members to become familiar with these guidelines, as the changes included will promote improved digital advertising measurement and better align all digital impressions with the viewability standard.
 The revised guidelines will shift both mobile in-app and mobile web from a “count-on-download” to a “count-on-begin-to-render” ad impression measurement standard.
 References to “served” impressions have been removed from the proposed guidelines, substituting them with the concept of counting event-driven impressions that allow for the “opportunity-to-see.”
 The update also expands the definition of mobile web, making clear that it is available through use of a mobile browser, as well as through browsing in an embedded app on a smartphone or tablet